 The finished product must meet fit, shock absorption, traction, sole wear, weight, flexibility and breathability specifications if it’s to serve an athlete properly, even before it sees the design software that morphs it into a wearable and commercial product.

-Designers approach their bio-mechanical challenge from three points: the outsole, mid-sole and upper, but at the heart of the construction is the human body:
+Designers approach their bio-mechanical challenge from three points: the rubber outsole, mid-sole and upper, but at the heart of the construction is the human body:

 Running shoes are worn on running feet, and running feet are attached to running legs,

 Trying to understand the design and construction of running shoes without a clear knowledge of what goes inside and above them would be difficult, perhaps impossible.

 Earliest specialty shoes were dubbed sneakers, a footwear style that spawned athletic shoes that were re-imagined for unique athletic pursuits like running, gym activities and weight lifting.